-Figure 26 XML Schema for the TradeConfirmation Document

 Match Suggestion Document

 Overview

 The Match Suggestion Document forms a proposal from the Buyer to the Seller as to the similarity between the two TradeConfirmation documents that it references.
 The similarities between the two documents is based on the Buyer’s belief that all key field values with the two documents are identical and therefore constitute a match under the definition defined with these standards.